AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 We've introduced variant records back in the :doc:`Introduction to Ada course <courses/intro-to-ada/chapters/more_about_types>`.
-In simple terms, a variant record |mdash| or *discriminated record* in Ada terminology |mdash| is a record with discriminants that allows for changing its structure.
+In simple terms, a variant record is a record with discriminants that allows for changing its structure.
 Basically, it's a record containing a :ada:`case`.

 The :ada:`State_Or_Integer` declaration in the :ada:`States` package below is an example of a variant record: